universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 👪 Joining a session requires no authentication or personally identifying information. \
 👪 Joining immediately places you with the person who invited you. \
 👪 Able to join at any point in the session. \
+👪 Players can discover new communities by discovering their teams within the game and joining. \
 👪 Every extra player is a bonus, never a liability. \
 👪 Huge limit on the player count (100+), allowing for large communities. \
 👪 Shareable moments that can be distributed in the community. \